For speed, fast muscles will nearly always be more important than strong muscles – yet making your muscles faster is almost always misunderstood.

 The combination of using the resistance band with an isometric training strategy on the core muscles of any athletic skill, the way we teach it, is the secret to quickly improving performance in any sport- including football, baseball, soccer, basketball, tennis, golf, volleyball, martial arts and lacrosse.

-These exercise can be done basically anywhere.
+These exercises can be done basically anywhere.
 You don’t need to go to the gym to do it.
 You can do these exercises in the privacy of your own home in just a few minutes (like 15 minutes) a day.
 And they are appropriate for any age, fitness level or experience level.

 We will show you precisely which muscles to develop and exactly how to develop them for speed.